Newly Diagnosed

 About high-grade astrocytomas

-High-grade astrocytomas are a type of high-grade glioma (brain tumors that form in glial cells) and include anaplastic astrocytomas and glioblastomas.
+High-grade astrocytomas are aggressive tumors, a type of high-grade glioma (brain tumors that form in glial cells) and include anaplastic astrocytomas (grade 3) and glioblastomas (grade 4).
+Treatment in children aims to remove or control the tumor, relieve symptoms, and prolong survival.
+Standard treatment includes surgery, radiation therapy with follow-up chemotherapy and as needed molecular targeted therapy (precision medicine).

 Like low-grade gliomas, high-grade gliomas start in star-shaped brain cells called astrocytes, a type of glial cell.